AsSzlag/ipay-buttons-lib/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Issues

-Found a bug?
-Please [open an issue](https://github.com/yourusername/ipay-buttons/issues).
+Please open a PR or issue if you have suggestions.